edmasini/countdown-flipping-clock-vue3/README.md

 | fontSize | string | 150px | Set the overall clock size in pixels. |
 | labels | object | `{days: 'days', hours: 'hours', minutes: 'minutes', seconds: 'seconds' }`| Set the labels for each individual flipping element.
 It can be empty to hide the element |

-Other CSS styling can be applied with a class or id set on the component.
+Others CSS stylings can be applied with a class or id set in the component.
 The example below specifies the font family to be displayed.

 ```html
 <style scoped>